ricmmartins/fasthack-linux/Coach/README.md

 ### Student Resources

-Before the hack, it is the Coach's responsibility to download and package up the contents of the \`/Student/Resources\` folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
+Before the hack, it is the Coach's responsibility to ensure students can access the contents of the \`/Student/Resources\` folder.

 ## Azure Requirements